• Skip to main content

 The equipment section above contains affiliate links to products I use or recommend.

-Lower calorie, lower-fat options: Use lite coconut milk in place of regular coconut milk (the soup will not be as thick and the flavor will be affected slightly).
+Coconut milk: For a lower calorie, lower-fat option use lite coconut milk in place of regular coconut milk (the soup will not be as thick and the flavor will be affected slightly).
 You can also omit the bacon from the topping and instead sauté the onion and apple in a small amount of olive oil.

 What is the white drizzle on top of the soup?
 It's coconut milk!
 If you'd like to add that pretty drizzle of coconut milk to the top of your soup, reserve a little bit from the can when adding the coconut milk to the soup.
 This will save you from needing to open up an additional can of coconut milk.